10 Ship Terms And Definitions Even Smart People Misuse

-Swinging and Turning Circles – ship terms related to vessel navigation, are often confused with each other.
+Swinging and Turning Circles – ship terms related to vessel navigation are often confused.

-Swinging Circle is a ship term used when the vessel is at anchor.
-This is the theoretical radius in which the vessel is expected to swing when at anchor.
+Swinging Circle is a shipping term used when the vessel is at anchor.
+This is the theoretical radius in which the ship is expected to swing at anchor.
 The radius of the swinging circle is generally calculated as (Number of Shackles x 27.5 m + Length of the Ship in meters).
-After anchoring, the officer of watch (OOW) should ensure that the vessel remains within the Swinging Circle and that no other vessel anchors within the vessel’s swinging circle plus some safety distance as decided by the Master.
-As is evident, the swinging circle is not fixed and depends on the number of shackles paid out.
+After anchoring, the watch officer (OOW) should ensure that the vessel remains within the Swinging Circle and that no other vessel anchors within the vessel’s swinging circle, plus some safety distance as decided by the Master.
+The swinging circle is not fixed and depends on the number of shackles paid out.

 9. Gangway And Accommodation Ladders

-These are still two of the most often interchanged ship terms in use on vessels.
-Although, their purpose is the same. i.e to serve as a link/bridge between the ship and the shore, their rigging and usage is different.
+These are still the two most often interchanged ship terms used on vessels.
+Although, their purpose is the same. i.e. to serve as a link/bridge between the ship and the shore, their rigging and usage are different.

 Gangways are rigged at right angles to the fore and aft line of the ship.
 Gangways should not be used at an angle of inclination greater than 30 degrees to the horizontal.
 Gangways are mandatory for ships over 30 meters in length.
 Gangways must only be rigged on railings that are reinforced for this purpose.